The Trillium Hunter Jumper Association hosts an annual championships horse show.

 A: Points towards Championship Show and Zone Awards are calculated at each show based on the number of competitors in the class, a standard multiplier factor, and the placings 1stto 6th.
 This is different than how points are calculated for Champion and Reserve Champion at individual horse shows.

 Q: Who gets to go to the Championship Show?

-A: The top seven (7) competitors in each division who have attended 50% of the qualifying shows (or a minimum of seven) in their respective division or classes are eligible for Trillium Championships Show.
+A: The top seven (7) competitors in each division who have attended 50% of the qualifying shows (or a minimum of five) in their respective division or classes are eligible for Trillium Championships Show.

 Q: How does the 50% rule work?

 A: A competitor must show (Show = Marked on a Judge’s Card) at a minimum of 50% of the THJA Shows in their zone in their respective division/class for their points to count towards Championship Show.
 In zones with six or fewer shows, competitors must attend a minimum of four shows regardless of the 50% rule.
-Central East Trillium requires a minimum of SEVEN shows for the year of 2020.
+Central East Trillium requires a minimum of FIVE shows for the year of 2021.

 Q: What if a competitor in the top seven (7) of the division opts not to attend the Trillium Championship Show?

 A: In the event that a qualified competitor opts not to attend the Trillium Championship Show, the competitor in eighth (8th) place will be eligible to attend in their place.